-The project area is located at elevations between 330 and 340 feet above mean sea level in the Great Central Valley, south of the Kern River, which is composed of two valleys-the Sacramento Valley and the San Joaquin Valley.
-No native plants stand on the property, which has been a series of agricultural fields, which is currently planted in corn and alfalfa.
+The project area is located at elevations between 350 and 360 feet above mean sea level in the Great Central Valley, which is composed of two valleys-the Sacramento Valley and the San Joaquin Valley.
+The lot is north of the Kern River.
+The agricultural lot was last planted in carrots.
+No native vegetation survives.